gooddata/ui-sdk-examples/vanillajs/README.md

 ### Creating the bundle

-Before using the demo, you have to create the `gooddata_react_components_bundle.js`bundle and copy it next to the `index.html` file.
+Before using the demo, you have to create the `gooddata_react_components_bundle.js` bundle and copy it next to the `index.html` file.
 The bundle will include the UI SDK including all its dependencies and a few utility methods described below.
 The size of minified bundle is approximately 1.8 MB.

-The bundle can be created using the files in the `create-bundle` folder, specifically:
+The bundle can be created using the `vanilla.js` file in the `create-bundle` folder, simply by running:

-1. `cd create-bundle`
-2. `yarn && yarn bundle` or `npm install && npm bundle`
+1. `yarn && yarn bundle` or `npm install && npm bundle`
+2. `cp './dist/gooddata_react_components_bundle.js' './demo/gooddata_react_components_bundle.js'`
-3. `cp dist/gooddata_react_components_bundle.* ..`
+3. `cp './node_modules/@gooddata/react-components/styles/css/main.css './demo/gooddata_react_components_bundle.css'`

+### Running the demo locally

+If you want to run demo on your localhost, make sure you comment out `GDRC.gooddata.config.setCustomDomain('https://whitelabeling.gooddata.com');` in `demo/index.html` and then run:

+1. `yarn demo`

 ### Setting up CORS